– scroll down to see further images –

 A tuft of hair issues from the hilt – it is long and black and probably human.

 The leech theme continues on the scabbard.
 It is carved on the front side all the way down with multiple leech motifs, all in high relief.
-It is this scabbard which marks thismandau out as unusual.
-The leeches rise up our of the surface from finely carved scrolling ‘bamboo’ motifs.
+It is this scabbard which marks this mandau out as unusual.
+The leeches rise from the surface of finely carved scrolling ‘bamboo’ motifs.

 The woven or plaited dark brown fibre of the gleichenia linearis fern has been used to lash the hilt to the blade which constitutes the grip, and to make straps to keep the wooden casing of the scabbard together.
 The plaiting is fine and has a very dark patina – the age is particularly evident.